 Schedule regular meetings with key departments and teams:

-- > Weekly updates with the administrative director or operational leader for primary care and/or gastroenterology. - > Quarterly meetings to share progress against operational goals and opportunities for institutional improvements with the Patient Family Advisory Council (PFAC) Steering Committee.
+- > Weekly updates with the administrative director or operational leader for departments involved in the ASN. - > Quarterly meetings to share progress against operational goals and opportunities for institutional improvements with the Patient Family Advisory Council (PFAC) Steering Committee.